 Connect to other sites within the UBM Medica Network

-A 63-year-old man presents with pain in the right arm.
-A lesion in the humerus is identified and a biopsy is taken.
+A 27-year-old man presents with a mass in the right testicle.
+A biopsy is performed.
 What is your diagnosis?

 By clicking Accept, you agree to become a member of the UBM Medica Community.